floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 	```js
 	let sum = (x, y) => x + y
 	```
+- Symbol
+    1. The `Symbol()` function returns a value of type symbol
+    2. Every symbol value returned from Symbol() is unique
+    3. Used as an identifier for object properties

 - Classes
 	1. A JavaScript class is a type of function